jaywengrow/graffiti_graph/README.md

 As a bonus, allow the user to input a month and year so that the dashboard only displays the graffiti removal requests for that period of time.

+Please submit your challenge application within 7 days.
+We have designed the challenge so you should be able to finish it in no more than 6 hours.